JetBrains/intellij-scala/README.md

   ```

 2. Open IntelliJ IDEA, select `File -> New -> Project from existing sources`, point to
 the directory where Scala plugin repository is and then import it as sbt project.
+On the sbt settings page, select the use sbt shell for build and import option and click OK.

 3. In the next step, select JDK 11 as project JDK (create it from an installed JDK if necessary).